UBC-MDS/DSCI532_Group210_JobsAnalysis/reflection.md

 - With active and consensus-driven cooperation, each team member was able to do what they wanted and not get assigned to uninteresting tasks to ensure that the project was fun and enjoyable for everyone.

+- Our final product does a good job of allowing users to look at the gender balance trends from different angles.
+They can investigate a single job's gender proportion, compare job gender dominant groups' popularities, and explore the female employment numbers for the top 10 jobs in some of those groups.
+Basically, the application allows a variety of ways to gain insights on how the gender balance has been changing, and hence allow users to ask better questions on how to improve gender ratios in some industries.

 ### Limitations

 - We still had limited knowledge about the full extent of Dash's and Altair's capability for interactive graphs.
 We could not rule out the possibilities of more efficacious graphs that allow users to drill down to more valuable insights.